 - Reduced tax expenditure as you pay yourself via dividends

-Considerations before creating a limited company for contracting
+Considerations before setting up a limited company for contracting

 As the owner and creator of a limited company, you have certain responsibilities.
 You must consider these responsibilities and ensure you understand the requirements fully.
 Firstly, you must be prepared to put in additional work to create the company.
 It is a process that requires time and some expense.